 Is an independent agency that regulates the interstate transmission of natural gas, oil, and electricity.
 FERC also regulates natural gas and hydropower projects, but does not own, finance, construct or operate any energy facilities.

 Establishes procedures for the inadvertent discovery or planned excavation of Native American cultural items on federal or tribal lands.
 While these provisions do not apply to discoveries or excavations on private or state lands, the collection provisions of the Act may apply to Native American cultural items if they come under the control of an institution that receives federal funding.
 NAGPRA makes it a criminal offense to traffic in Native American human remains without right of possession or in Native American cultural items obtained in violation of the Act.

 requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
 The range of actions covered by NEPA is broad and includes: making decisions on permit applications, adopting federal land management actions, and constructing highways and other publicly-owned facilities.

-Each federally recognized tribe has their own THPO and they aid communities to identify, evaluate, preserve, and revitalize their historic, archeological, and cultural resources.
+Each federally recognized tribe has their own THPO and they aid communities to identify, evaluate, preserve, and revitalize their historic, archaeological, and cultural resources.
 If the project occurs on tribal lands, one consults with the THPO in lieu of the SHPO if they have assumed the role of the SHPO on tribal lands.
 Otherwise, and on non-tribal lands, one consults with the THPO in addition to the SHPO.